Michaelsadas/CFCT/README.md

 # CFCT
-An open-source agile DNN accelerator framework
+An open-source agile CNN and transformer accelerator framework